RDF Time Series Snippets

 Each Snippet SHOULD have the following properties:

 Discuss whether these properties are required or optional.
-E.g., a publisher might decide to do a lossy conversion for their goal, and not include valuePath, pointType and timePath.
+E.g., a publisher might decide to do a lossy conversion for their goal, and not include a JSON-LD context or pointType.
 However, we can still analyze and visualize the data without that information.

 3.1.
 Data Points

-tss:points MUST have a cdt:List as datatype.
-Each Data Point itself MUST be a cdt:Map consisting of 2 required properties and 1 optional property:
+tss:points MUST be a JSON array with JSON objects (rdf:JSON as datatype).
+Each Data Point itself MUST be a JSON object consisting of 2 required properties and 1 optional property:

 3.2.
 Expanding data points